 - Did you have a viral infection prior to having your elevated liver function test completed?

 - What other chronic illnesses do you currently manage?

 Give Us a Call Today for Life Insurance

-Now that we’ve given you plenty of info about applying for life insurance over 50 with elevated liver function, give us a call to get an application started.
+Now that we’ve read plenty of info about applying for life insurance over 50 with elevated liver functions, give me a call to get an application started.

 There is no better time than now to get life insurance.
 Remember, it is not only for you but for the financial protection of your loved ones too!

-We are very familiar with the best insurance companies and best insurance policies for those with elevated liver function, as well as many other commonplace conditions.
+I am very familiar with the best insurance companies and most affordable insurance policies for those with elevated liver function, as well as many other commonplace conditions.